-/dev/tty[0-9][0-9] /dev/ttyd[0-9a-f]
+/dev/tty[0-9][0-9] /dev/ttyd[0-9a-f] dialups

-dialups

 dz%d: silo overflow.
 The 64 character input silo overflowed before it could be serviced.
 This can happen if a hard error occurs when the CPU is running with elevated priority, as the system will then print a message on the console with interrupts disabled.
+If the Berknet is running on a dz line at high speed (e.g. 9600 baud), there is only 1/15th of a second of buffering capacity in the silo, and overrun is possible.
+This may cause a few input characters to be lost to users and a network packet is likely to be corrupted, but the network will recover.
 It is not serious.